sptres/Portfolio-React/README.md

 Deployment should be sufficient, but in case of deployment issues, please download the repository from https://github.com/sptres/Portfolio-React.

-- run 'npm install, then npm run start to run the React App on your local pc.
+- run 'npm install, then 'npm run start' to run the React App on your local pc.

 ## Contribution